- What Is It?

 - Relatively common causes of a ruptured eardrum include infections, car accidents, sports injuries, and putting foreign objects in the ear.

-- A ruptured eardrum is diagnosed routinely by otoscopy (use of an otoscope), however, your doctor or other healthcare provider may order additional tests.
+- A ruptured eardrum is diagnosed routinely by otoscopy (use of an otoscope), however, your doctor or other healthcare providers may order additional tests.

 - Treatment of eardrum rupture varies from person to person.
 Some individuals require no treatment, while others may need to have surgical repair the eardrum.